MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation: Experimental Results and Analysis

-$\textbf{Evaluation Metrics}$ We evaluate the performance in the test set using metrics including Recall, Precision, Mean Average Precision (MAP) \cite{manning2008introduction} and Normalized Discounted Cumulative Gain (NDCG) \cite{wang2015learning}.
-The former two are evaluations of unranked retrieval sets while the latter two are evaluations of ranked retrieval results.
-Here we consider top-$k$ (e.g., 10, 30 and 50) recommendation.
-Besides, we introduce the Area Under the ROC Curve (AUC) \cite{rendle2009bpr} to evaluate the overal performance.
+Performance is evaluated on test set by Recall, Mean Average Precision (MAP) \cite{manning2008introduction} and Normalized Discounted Cumulative Gain (NDCG) \cite{wang2015learning}.
+The former one is an evaluation of unranked retrieval sets, while the latter two reflect the order of items.
+Here we consider top-$k$ (e.g., $k=$20, 30) recommendations.
+Besides, the Area Under the ROC Curve (AUC) \cite{rendle2009bpr,he2016vbpr} is introduced to evaluate the overall performance.

-Analogous to settings in \citeauthor{rendle2010factorizing} (\citeyear{rendle2010factorizing}), only new items for user $u$ are considered.
-We delete the items from each user's test sequence $T^u$ that also appear in training sequence $I^u$.
-Besides, we remove the duplicate items in $T^u$ so that items in $T^u$ are all uniquely new items for user $u$.
-Note that this setting leads to a low top-$k$ performance because it is more difficult to recommend new items than already bought ones.
+Data is divided by time.
+We use feedbacks in first 60\% of the time for training, 20\% for validation and the rest 20\% for test.
+Same as p-RNNs, hyperparameters are optimized on the validation set, and all models are retrained on the full training set (training and validation sets) before obtaining final results on the test set.